BibiSanjarani/AwesomeStuffs/ApacheStruts.md

 Not all of Equifax's SysAdmin team were aware of a critical patch needing to be applied to hosts.
 So not all hosts were patched.
 Automated patch pipes would have solved this problem.

 ### Mature your Security Software Development Life Cycle
- Implement continuous deployment so software developers can have an in pipe dependency scanner to make sure dependencies are up to date.
+ Inplement continuous deployment so software developers can have an in pipe dependency scanner to make sure dependencies are up to date.
 > Here's where Synk come in.
 ## What can Apache do?

-Start fuzzing their applications or using a mutation testing platform to introduce incorrect inputs during development, so bugs are caught earlier.
+Start fuzzing their applications or using a mutation testing platform to introduce incorrect inputs during development, so exception error bugs are caught earlier.

 ## Appendix